 02 of 09

-Nine casinos await you in Atlantic City.
-It's the largest concentration of gambling in the Tri-State area.
-It's about a two-hour drive from New York City to Atlantic City.
-Casinos are located on the boardwalk and at the marina.
-All casinos are open 24 hours a day.
+Nine casinos await you in Atlantic City, New Jersey.
+It's the largest concentration of gambling in the Tri-State area, and the drive from New York City is about two hours.
+Casinos are located on the boardwalk and at the marina, and all of the casinos are open 24 hours a day.
 You have to be 21 to gamble in Atlantic City.

 03 of 09